Why labelling and certification are important

 So, in conclusion, it is very important that products are labelled correctly, marketed accurately, and certified to prove they are genuine.

-Willow’s skincare products are all Soil Association certified organic, so you know what you are getting.
+Willow’s skincare products are all Soil Association and COSMOS certified organic, so you know what you are getting.